ee-leaf

 8. Replenish mulch.

-Mulching in winter has many of the same benefits as summer mulching.
+Should you cover your soil over winter?
+Mulching during the dormant season has many of the same benefits as summer mulching.
 These include reducing water loss, protecting the soil from erosion and inhibiting weeds.
 But winter mulching has other benefits as well: as the soil transitions to colder weather, the freezing and thawing of the earth can adversely affect garden plants, whose roots suffer from all that churning and heaving.

 Adding a thick layer of mulch to the soil surface helps regulate soil temperatures and moisture and ease the transition into winter.
 A thick layer of mulch around root vegetables left in the garden for your fall and winter harvest can also buffer against hard frosts and prolong your crop.
 And as the mulch breaks down it incorporates fresh organic material into your soil.